 Additionally, North Port has an average temperature of 80 degrees and is known for its local white sandy beach.
 And you are nearby Charlotte Harbor where you can enjoy the gulf breeze and dine on the harbors edge.
 Of course, you could even take a boat ride or have a beachside picnic with family and friends.

-Lastly, our Sunny Hills community will be nestled in the panhandle and a short drive from the Emerald Coast.
+Lastly, our Sunny Hills community is nestled in the panhandle, only a short drive from the Emerald Coast.
 Here, you’ll be close to Panama City and the collection of beach towns along the famous Highway 30A.
 Additionally, you’ll be a short drive from the Northwest Florida Beaches International Airport.
 This airport is serviced by four major airlines including American Airlines, Delta Air Lines, Southwest Airlines and United Airlines.
 This makes it a convenient location if you plan to pick up your loved ones for the holidays.

 Go to a Theme Park